Email subscription form header

 Beware of Hidden Car Rental Fees

-Car rental companies have found a new way to tack on extra fees, according to an article by Ellen Creager in the Detroit Free Press.
-Many companies are charging from $10 to $13 a day to add an extra driver.
-Often these extra charges are hidden in the fine print so ask about this if two people are planning to share the driving on your next trip.
+According to an article by Ellen Creager in the Detroit Free Press, car rental companies have found a new way to charge extra fees.
+Many companies charge from $10 to $13 a day to add an extra driver.
+These extra charges are often hidden in the fine print, so ask about them if two people are planning to share the driving on your next trip.

-The websites of companies that charge for a second driver are using language such as “there may be charges for additional drivers.”
-You might see additional fees ranging from $10 – $13 a day with some of the most popular car rental companies.
+The websites of companies that charge for a second driver use language such as “there may be charges for additional drivers.”
+Some of the most popular car rental companies charge additional fees ranging from $10 to $13 a day.

 There are some exceptions.
-If you use a Costco, AARP, AAA, or USAA card when booking, the fee is often waived.
+The fee is often waived if you use a Costco, AARP, AAA, or USAA card when booking.
 Some frequent renter programs and corporate bookings will include the benefit of a free second driver.

-Most renters never notice or know about this extra fee until it is too late.
-If your spouse or partner is driving and they are not on the rental contract, this could cause a lot of problems, even if your own insurance company covers the cost of the accident.
-Be sure and ask about this at the time of booking.
+Most renters never notice this extra fee until it is too late.
+If your spouse or partner is driving and they are not on the rental contract, this could cause many problems, even if your insurance company covers the cost of the accident.
+Be sure to ask about this at the time of booking.

 Car Rental Alternatives

 See if Zipcar is available in the area you are traveling to.
-You can drive cars by the day or by the hour plus gas and insurance included.
-Get a $25 free driving credit.
+You can rent cars by the day or by the hour, with gas and insurance included.
+You’ll also receive a $25 free driving credit.

 Turo is a car-sharing company.
-Simply enter a location and date and browse thousands of cars shared by local hosts.
-When I was buying a car a few years back, I used Turo to drive two different cars I was comparing.
+Enter a location and date and browse thousands of cars shared by local hosts.
+When buying a car a few years back, I used Turo to drive two different vehicles I was comparing.
 By renting the cars over the weekend instead of just for a quick test drive, I was able to make the best decision.
-The site was very easy to use.
+The site was straightforward to use.
 It is similar to Airbnb but for cars.

 Travel Tuesday Steals and Deals – Tips, Hacks and Discount Travel Sites for Cheaper Travel